Deep Contrastive One-Class Time Series Anomaly Detection: Experiments

 Table \ref{datasets} summarizes these datasets.
-Note that an ``object'' mentioned means a time series containing thousands of time series samples.
-For example, UCR contains 250 objects, ie., it consists of 250 time series from different sources, AD for each requires a model.
-The time series are partitioned into length-$T$ sequences by a sliding window without overlap.
-The UCR dataset has the largest amount of data and the smallest percentage of anomalies, which is a challenge for some AD models.
-For the NAB dataset, we divide $15\%$ of the data set as the training set to ensure that it contains fewer abnormal samples \cite{bhatnagar2021merlion}, while the other three datasets have been originally divided into training and test sets.
-The training sets of UCR and SMAP don't contain anomalies, so the models are trained using Equation (\ref{coca_loss}), while NAB and AIOps use \textit{soft-boundary} loss function Equation (\ref{coca_soft_loss}).
+The time series are partitioned into length-$T$ sequences by a sliding window with time-step $Ts\leq T$.
+The two datasets both have a large number of samples and few anomalies, which is a challenge for some AD models.
+This table shows the number of sequences in the training/validation/testing set, and the percentage of anomalous samples in the training/testing set.
+The training sets of UCR don't contain anomalies, so the models are trained using Equation (\ref{coca_loss}), while \textit{soft-boundary} loss function Equation (\ref{coca_soft_loss}) is used for AIOps.